 Hiring a licensed solar installer is critical.
 This helps ensure that the work is done correctly using current best installation practices.
 To install a new photovoltaic system in Minnesota, a contractor must have an electrician or electrical contractor license from the Department of Labor and Industry, along with a residential building or remodeling contractors' license in some cases.
 If their work is regulated by the state's Mechanical Code, they must put up a $25,000 minimum bond with the Department of Labor and Industry.

-Check review sites like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see feedback from past customers about local solar companies.
-Detailed reviews can help you evaluate a company's reliability and customer service.
-Use caution with companies that have no reviews or mostly negative ones.
+Check review sites like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
+Detailed reviews can help you evaluate a company's dependability and level of service.
+Use caution with installers that have no reviews or mostly negative ones.

-Get free, detailed quotes from three to five solar companies.
-The quotes should list all costs and identify the solar parts included.
-Comparing several quotes can help you find the option that best fits your budget.
+To find a solar installer that works with your budget, ask for free, detailed quotes from three to five providers.
+The quotes should list all costs as well as all solar equipment included.
+Comparing several quotes helps you identify the option that best fits your budget.

-Quality solar installations should come with strong workmanship and performance warranties.
-A workmanship guarantee addresses any installation defects (such as poor alignment, poor wiring, or cracks in the panels), while a performance warranty ensures a certain level of energy production.
-Strong warranties show that a company is confident in its work.
+Quality solar installations should come with comprehensive workmanship and performance guarantees.
+The workmanship guarantee covers any installation problems such as poor alignment, cracks in the panels, or poor wiring.
+The performance warranty ensures a specific energy output level.
+Strong warranties indicate that a solar installer has faith in its installations.

 Going solar can help reduce your energy expenses.
 Be sure to evaluate these aspects when determining the cost and value of solar panels.

 In Arden Hills, solar panels cost an average of $4,030 per kilowatt, with an average system size of 7.2 kilowatts.
 The typical Arden Hills homeowner spends $20,356 on their solar array after federal tax refunds.
-An estimate from a local provider will consider additional information based on your desired system's size, capacity, required preliminary work, and panel type.
-In some cases, homeowners may prefer leasing solar panels to reduce upfront costs.
+An estimate from a local provider will take into account additional information based on your desired system's panel type, required preliminary work, capacity, and size.
+In some cases, homeowners may prefer to lease solar panels to reduce upfront costs.

 Incentive Type: Sales Tax Incentive